Skip to content Skip to navigation Skip to footer

 For Off-Road trails, you can pick trails specific to your vehicle, or select "All Off-Road Trails."
 For Snow trails, all trail types are selected by default.

-When satisfied with your starting point, press START HERE.
+When satisfied with your starting point, press ADD.
 The waypoint will be added to your ride.

 6. Add the destination or another stop.
 Repeat this step until your route includes all the stops you desire.